AWS From Scratch with Terraform - Apply before Merge with Github Actions

 plan and comments on the PR a diff of the changes for you to verify.

-Lets push a branch and make a pull request to see the result so far:
+and make a pull request to see the result so far:

 ❯ git add .github/ root/